jake-knerr/jakes-dictionary/src/dictionary.md

 a document processing system that has been supplanted by LaTeX.

+#### Bus factor, Truck Factor, Bus Problem, Bus Number, Truck Number

+the number of developers that have to suddenly disappear (get hit by a truck/bus) before a project stalls due to a lack of competent people.

 #### Tuple, Tuple Data Type

 an ordered sequence of elements.